brlnoble/DataLoggerProgram/README.md

 Using an Raspberry Pi and Python, I hope to complete this in as simple a manner as possible to ensure ease of repairability for after I complete my internship.

 ## General Goals
-- [X] Read data from thermocouples (using six MAX6675 K-type thermocouple amplifiers)
+- [X] Read data from thermocouples (using five MAX6675 K-type thermocouple amplifiers)
 - [X] Record data at a given interval to a .csv file
-- [X] Save settings in a .txt file for access and modification
+- [X] Save settings in JSON files for access and modification
-- [X] Simple and intuitive computer program UI based upon PySimpleGUI
+- [X] Simple and intuitive computer program UI based upon [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI)
 - [X] Allow users to start and stop charge recording to save graphs
 - [X] Access and use program from computer
 - [X] Email alerts when temperature exceeds a set limit